 #1.
 Velvety Keto Pumpkin Pie

-This recipe for keto pumpkin pie has two parts: First, you’ll make a keto pie crust using almond flour, monk fruit, egg, butter, and MCT oil powder in vanilla that will be healthier than any pie crust you’ve ever had.
+This recipe for keto pumpkin pie has two parts: First, you’ll make a keto pie crust using almond flour, monk fruit, eggs, butter, and MCT oil powder in vanilla that will be healthier than any pie crust you’ve ever had.

 For the filling, you’ll use vanilla MCT oil powder again along with pumpkin puree, egg yolks, coconut cream, monk fruit, vanilla, cinnamon, and pumpkin pie spice.
 After baking, top it with keto whipped cream for the ultimate Thanksgiving treat.

 #2.
 Keto Vanilla Chai Roasted Almonds

-Almonds are one of the healthiest keto nuts because they contain fiber and protein, despite being just a few more carbs than other allstars like macadamias and pecans.
+Almonds are one of the healthiest keto nuts because they contain fiber and protein, despite being just a few more carbs than other all-stars like macadamias and pecans.

 #3.
-Super Fluffy Low Carb Pumpkin Mousse
+Super Fluffy Low-Carb Pumpkin Mousse

 This may be the most helpful caramel pumpkin mousse you’ll ever give your body.
-That’s because the MCT oil powder in this fluffy, decadent recipe delivers a huge energy boost for your brain and body to help you stay awake after all your hard work prepping and cooking a huge Thanksgiving feast.
+That’s because the MCT oil powder in this fluffy, decadent recipe delivers a huge energy boost for your brain and body after all your hard work prepping and cooking your Thanksgiving meal.

 #4.
-No Sugar!
 Low-Carb Chocolate Pecan Pie

 #5.
-The Best Pumpkin Cream Cheese Muffins
+Pumpkin Cream Cheese Muffins

 #6.
-Low Carb Pumpkin Loaf with Cinnamon Cream Cheese Frosting
+Low-Carb Pumpkin Loaf With Cinnamon Cream Cheese Frosting

-If you don’t have time to make a bunch of muffins, this moist low carb pumpkin loaf is as low maintenance as it gets.
+If you don’t have time to make a bunch of muffins, this moist low-carb pumpkin loaf is as low maintenance as it gets.

 While the almond flour and coconut flour will give this loaf substance, the cream cheese, butter, and pumpkin will keep it rich and decadent.
 And that’s all before you add the cinnamon and vanilla-flavored cream cheese frosting on top.